perezcarreno/chatgpt-remix/README.md

 This will be an evolving project to which I will add new features, better styling, etc. So if you're interested, hop on for the ride!

+## Features

+- Multiple users
+- Multiple conversations per user
+- Message history stored in the database
+- Context-aware conversations based on all previous messages up to the token limit for the model
+- System message (allows instructions for assistant personalization)
+- Message streaming ("responds as if typing") via SSE (Server-side-events)

 ## What's in the stack

 - Integration with [OpenAI's Chat completions API](https://platform.openai.com/docs/guides/chat)